MichaelStott/tech-squawks/web/content/aws/getting_started/aws/cli.md

 weight: 4
 ---

-The AWS CLI is used to interact with AWS resources and services through a local terminal or shell.
-It leverages local credentials on the developers machine to successfully perform API calls.
+AWS provides a CLI tool for facilitating the invocation of cloud APIs, leveraging a user's local credentials.

 The following instructions target *version 2* of the AWS CLI.
-See these [instructions](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html) if you would prefer *version 1*.
-Note that these versions are not backwards compatible, so commands may differ between the two.
+For *version 1*, see these [instructions](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html).
+Note that these versions are not backwards compatible.

 ### Instructions
+S

-1. Download and install the CLI for your development environment's OS:
+1. Download and install the CLI for the desired operating system:
 {{< tabs groupId="os" >}}
 {{% tab name="Windows" %}}